Is Albania Safe to Visit for Americans? A Traveler’s Guide

 Weather and Natural Disasters

 Albania has a Mediterranean climate, with hot summers and mild winters.
 The country is prone to earthquakes, landslides, and floods.
 Be prepared for natural disasters by staying informed about weather conditions and following local advice.
-(See Also: Is Taxco Safe To Visit?
-Discover The Truth)
+(See Also: Is Greece Safe to Visit Now?
+A Traveler’s Guide)

 Cultural Norms and Etiquette